Search ImagingPixel for Images by Camera or Lens

 A Retro-Guide on Film Cameras

-The history of the camera, as we know it, starts with the camera obscura...
+Notes On Photography: As we know it, a short history of the camera starts with the camera obscura...

-There is a lot of recent hype, and I am beginning to believe, that film photography is coming back.
-Sales of photographic film have increased over the last few years, film photography products are back on the production lines, and professionals are publishing images and putting forward their theories on the artistic control as offered by manual processes of film photography.
+There has been much recent hype, and I am beginning to believe that film photography is returning.
+Sales of photographic film have increased over the last few years, film photography products are back on the production lines, and professionals are publishing images and putting forward their theories on the artistic control offered by manual processes of film photography.
 They are also heavy on the creative satisfaction of a physical end product.

 History of Camera